These Adorable Minnie Mouse Necklaces Pay Tribute To The Fashion Icon's Signature Bow & Polka Dots

-Where To Buy The RockLove x Disney Minnie Mouse Bow Necklaces That Are PERFECT For Low-Key Disney Fans
+Where To Buy The Disney x RockLove Minnie Mouse Bow Necklaces That Are PERFECT For Low-Key Disney Fans

 RockLove's previous Disney collections include the Villain range, which paid tribute to the Evil Queen moreso than Snow White.
 It was a glorious celebration of the foils to the princesses.
 The Nightmare Before Christmas collection was equally as reverent in depicting the beloved inhabitants of Halloween Town.